14Rufus/PL-TP1/README.md

 # PL-TP1
-#Coverter CSV file to Json file
+Converter from SV file to Json file